Xena,

 with little real-world relevancy.
 Posing

-as a work of extreme third wave feminism, its gender goals are likewise gutted by
+as a work of extreme third wave feminism, its gender goals are likewise gutted by a pulp setting, devices, and plotting that never fully engages the complexities of

-character aimed at.
+character.
 The bug magic,

-character beyond sensationalism to achieve symbolic, allusive, or literary value.
-He book is instead a frustrated, angry piece bent
+shapeshifting, endless and unrealistic violence—none of it conflates with Hurley's character aims to achieve symbolic, allusive, or literary value.
+The book is instead an angry piece bent

 on violence.
 Nyx lashes out at the